 It also makes perfect sense that Frank Artale, the person who introduced me to Paul Bertolli’s book, should join Coho’s Board of Directors.
 There are few in the IT world who understand the challenges and opportunities facing enterprise systems as well as Frank.
 I’ve had the pleasure of working with him for fifteen years now and can confidently say Frank knows and cares passionately about building things properly.
 From scratch.

-Go to original article here.
+Go to the original article here.

 Tier 3 forms foundation of CenturyLink Cloud, new Seattle-based Cloud Development Center